ARTICLE CATEGORIES

 1. Basil

-Basil is one of my favorites in the kitchen!
-Plants should be spread 12-18 inches apart and can grow 1-2 feet tall.
-It performs best when it’s planted in full sun, after the danger of frost has passed.
+Basil is one of my favorite herbs in the kitchen!
+So it’s no surprise that it’s one of my favorite herb plants.
+They should be spread 12-18 inches apart and can grow 1-2 feet tall.
+It’s an annual herb so performs best when planted in full sun, after the danger of frost has passed.
 Keeping it pinched back will ensure that you have plenty of leaves to harvest.

 2. Thyme